crisperdue/prooftoys-site/content/rep-num.md

    Then select "algebra: simplify" from the menu that pops up.

 3. "Standard form &hellip; " -- select the term <s>1001 * x /
-   1001</s>, then pick the item "algebra: standard form for term in sum" from the menu that pops up.
+   1001</s>, then pick the item "algebra: to form k * x" from the menu that pops up.

 4. "Display fully" --
     This step does no inference, but causes the system to show all